paxdotdev/pax/README.md

 <img src="multi-device-placeholder.png" alt="Two separate rendition wherein a phone, a tablet, and a laptop each display a nebula">

-Pax _snaps on_ to any Rust codebase (one day: also other languages) to build highly declarative, expressive, and performant graphics, animations, and GUIs.
+Pax _snaps on_ to any Rust codebase to build highly declarative, expressive, and performant graphics, animations, and GUIs.
+One day, Pax will support _host languages_ beyond Rust.

 #### Low-level, fast, and universal

 Every program made with Pax compiles via Rust to machine code: Web Assembly in browsers and LLVM for native platforms.
-It's very fast (targeting up to 120FPS) and very light-weight (targeting <100KB WASM bundles).
+It's very fast and carries a small disk/network footprint.

-Any Pax program can run on all available platform targets — write once, deploy everywhere.
+Pax is "write once, deploy everywhere."
 Native techniques are applied maximally, including for text rendering, form controls, and scrolling.

 #### Ergonomic and fun to use